railsware/mailtrap-dotnet/docs/index.md

 Welcome to the documentation portal for official .NET client for [Mailtrap](https://mailtrap.io/)!

-This client allows you to quickly and easily integrate .NET application with the Mailtrap API.
+This client allows you to quickly and easily integrate Mailtrap API into your .NET application.

 ## Quick Start